Dexter Callender III

 About the Artist

-Dexter Callender III is an artist and computational designer.
-He uses code to express his ideas as artifacts, which speak to the aspects of his experience he finds most beautiful.
-Oftentimes these artifacts take shape as physical objects, and other times as sounds, videos, and images.
-Irrespective of the medium, he aims to create work that is purposeful and authentic to the intuitions that compel him through his creative process.
-He writes code, creates objects and media, and makes music, seeking resonance across distinct modes of expression.
+Dexter Callender III is a coder who expresses his ideas as artifacts.
+Oftentimes, these artifacts take shape as physical objects and at other times as sounds, videos, and images.
+Regardless of the medium, he aims to create work that is purposeful and authentic to the intuitions that guide him through his creative process.

 More at Dexter Callender III’s website